PatrickFis/Azure-Study-Notes/Azure Developer Notes.md

   - Platform settings - Hosting platform config
     - Bitness - 32/64 bit
     - WebSocket protocol
-    - Always On - Keeys the app loaded even without traffic.
+    - Always On - Keeps the app loaded even without traffic.
 By default apps are unloaded after 20 minutes of no incoming requests
     - Managed pipeline version - IIS pipeline mode
     - HTTP version
     - ARR affinity - Used in multi-instance deployments to ensure clients are routed to same instance throughout their session